In case you're looking for a plant that is good-looking and easy to care for, the snake plant represents a great choice.

 How to correctly water a snake plant grown in a pot with no drainage holes?

-Here are several tips that will help you do this easy and fast:
+Here are several tips that will help you do this easily -

 - Choose the good drill bit for the pot you have.
 Plastic pots will require standard bits, ceramic pots will require masonry bits, and glazed ceramic pots will require tile bits.